 Many GAMA member companies have adapted their operations to help their communities fight against COVID-19.
 It is inspiring to see the support that our members are providing to their communities and neighbors during this pandemic.

 The GAMA and IAOPA Europe General Aviation Survey is an annual data gathering effort.
 General Aviation aircraft owners and operators in Europe are invited to take part in the survey to help improve aviation safety, estimate the economic benefits and provide opinions on key issues facing our sector.

 GAMA's 2020 Year-End Aircraft Shipment & Billings Report showed piston airplane deliveries were steady, while turboprop, business jet and helicopter deliveries declined as compared to 2019.
 Aircraft deliveries reached a value of $22.8 billion.

 Welcome to GAMA.aero

-GAMA is an international trade association representing the majority of the world’s leading manufacturers of general aviation aeroplanes and rotorcraft, engines, avionics, and related equipment.
+GAMA is an international trade association representing over 100 of the world’s leading manufacturers of general aviation aeroplanes and rotorcraft, engines, avionics, and related equipment.
 GAMA’s members also manage fleets of aircraft, airport fixed-based operations, pilot training, and maintenance facilities worldwide.

 The General Aviation Manufacturers Association (GAMA) is devoted to one primary purpose: to foster and advance the general welfare, safety, interests and activities of general aviation throughout the world.
 This includes promoting a better understanding of general aviation manufacturing, maintenance, repair and overhaul, and the important role these industry segments play in economic growth and opportunity, and in serving the transport needs of communities, companies and individuals.